s7nfo/blog/_posts/2024-02-16-counting-syscalls-in-python.markdown

 ```

 Turns out importing Seaborn takes ~20k syscalls!
 That's obviously too many to
-just print out, so what's a better way to analyze what's it doing?
+just print out, so what's a better way to analyze what it's doing?

 ## Visualizing traces with Perfetto